amitsaha/amitsaha.github.io/content/redis-sorted-sets.md

-Title: Example of using Sorted Sets in Redis
+Title: Quickstart: Using Sorted Sets in Redis from CLI, Python and Golang
 Date: 2018-01-25 15:00
-Category: fedora
+Category: software
 Status: draft

 In this post, I will first install a [redis](https://redis.io/) server on Fedora, and demo